Azure/Build-Modern-AI-Apps-Hackathon/README.md

-# Azure Cosmos DB & Azure OpenAI Service: Bring Your Own Data to ChatGPT Hackathon
+# Build and Modernize AI Applications Hackathon

 CosmicWorks has big plans for their retail site.
 They're eager to launch a POC of a simple chat interface where users can interact with a virtual agent to find product and account information.